Quantum Network of Assets (QNA): A Density-Operator Framework for Market Dependence and Structural Risk Diagnostics: The Quantum Network of Assets (QNA)

-The coherence terms incorporate not only linear comovements, but all state-dependent interactions arising from the joint behaviour of the amplitude vectors.
+\textbf{Interpretation.} The operator $\rho$ aggregates the cross-sectional structure of the market into a single object.
+Its eigen-spectrum summarises: \begin{itemize} \item the \emph{effective dimensionality} of market behaviour (number of active modes), \item the degree of \emph{structural concentration} versus dispersion of risk channels, \item the extent of \emph{non-separable dependence} across assets. \end{itemize} These properties are difficult to recover reliably from pairwise correlations, especially when dependence is state-dependent or non-linear.

+\textbf{Why the construction is quantum-inspired and why it is a network.} The ``quantum'' content of QNA lies in the mathematical architecture rather than in any claim about physical quantum behavior.
+Asset trajectories are embedded as unit-norm state vectors, dependence is summarized by a density operator, and the same operator supports entropy, purity, partial-trace, and mutual-information calculations within a single Hilbert-space-like representation.
+The ``network'' content arises because the normalized amplitudes induce a time-varying overlap kernel

+which defines a fully weighted dependence network in asset space.
+The density operator $\rho(t)$ is the state-space compression of that network geometry: it retains the common dependence modes of the overlap structure while remaining compatible with operator-based information measures.

+\textbf{Relation to PCA and covariance-spectrum methods.} If $\Psi(t)$ stacks the unit-norm asset vectors row-wise, then the market-state operator can be written as $\rho(t)=\Psi(t)^{\top}\Psi(t)/N$.
+Its non-zero eigenvalues coincide with those of the asset-space Gram matrix $G(t)=\Psi(t)\Psi(t)^{\top}/N$, so rolling PCA, effective-rank measures, and spectral-entropy diagnostics are natural benchmarks.
+The difference is not that QNA escapes spectral analysis, but that it applies spectral analysis to a normalized rolling-feature representation and then uses the same operator to construct purity-based and partition-based diagnostics.
+In the returns-only limit, this representation approaches the classical covariance-spectrum benchmark; once additional channels are introduced, the operator can track dependence reconfiguration that is not reducible to contemporaneous return covariance alone.

-\begin{proposition}[Classical Correlation as a Special Case] If all amplitude vectors $\ket{\psi_i}$ are mutually orthogonal, the density matrix $\rho$ becomes diagonal, and von Neumann entropy reduces to a classical Shannon-type entropy.
-Thus, classical correlation corresponds to a degenerate special case of QNA where cross-asset coherence vanishes. \end{proposition}
+\begin{proposition}[Separable Limit and the Classical Baseline] If the asset amplitude vectors $\{\ket{\psi_i}\}$ are mutually orthogonal, then $\rho$ is diagonal in that basis and entropy-based measures reduce to their classical (Shannon-type) counterparts.
+This corresponds to a limiting case in which cross-sectional coupling vanishes. \end{proposition}